Mindfulness and laziness as a trend?

 Against the actionism:

-Friebe's central message: Instead of falling into blind actionism, as happens in many situations, you should take a deep breath, procrastinate, wait and think in peace.
-Friebe gives all kinds of examples of so-called “placebo activities”.
-For example, our bloated health system, in which therapies seem to be prescribed indiscriminately, or the bureaucratic apparatus, which, according to Parkinson's law, deals with itself according to the motto: "Every job expands until it completely fills the time allotted for it."
+Friebe's central statement: Instead of falling into blind actionism, as happens in many situations, one should take a deep breath, procrastinate, wait and think in peace.
+Friebe cites all sorts of examples for so-called “placebo activities”.
+For example our bloated health system, in which any therapies are prescribed seemingly indiscriminately, or the bureaucratic apparatus that, true to Parkinson's law, employs itself according to the motto: “Every job expands until it does the one intended for it Zeit completely filled out. "